Artwork for podcast Top Traders Unplugged

 Alan:

+Yeah.
 And I think the point is you have to not assign the narrative, the prevailing narrative that you're hearing and just ignore that narrative and look at the statistics.
 But it was another period of showing that it's diversification, not insurance.
-You know, obviously trends suffered last year.

-Any Duke calls it resulting.
-You can't look at, you can't evaluate a decision based on one outcome.
-So in that instance, trend following prepared for a much more negative outcome.
+But this is the classic example of what's called resulting.
+Annie Duke calls it resulting.
+You can't evaluate a decision based on one outcome.
+So, in that instance, trend following prepared for a much more negative outcome last April.
+In the event we had TACO.
+Trump turned around and the equity market went back up and then trend adapted again.

+But then later in the year we saw the benefit of a different feature of trend following and that's the ability to stick with a trend.
+Look at the move in gold.
+I mean a lot of people have been bullish in gold.
 It hardly has been an out of the ordinary kind of idea to be long gold in a kind of a debasement trade and concerns about like the administration and geopolitics, all of that.

 But how many people have been able to stick with it?

-You know, I mean certainly you might have said at 4,000 it's over 200, you know, now we've gone through 5,000.
+You know, I mean certainly you might have said at US$4,000 it's over, done. now we've gone through US$5,000.

-So I mean that's the other characteristic of trend following that often gets overlooked is that Ability to, you know, not second guess how long these moves can go on and not try and time the top.
-So there are, I think some of the lessons.
+So, I mean that's the other characteristic of trend following that often gets overlooked is that ability to, you know, not second guess how long these moves can go on and not try and time the top.
+So, there are, I think, some of the lessons.

 r a long time, I think in the: